CristianBrinza/UTM/year3/tmps/lab3/domain/patterns/decorator/README.md

+## Introduction
+The Decorator pattern allows adding new functionalities to objects dynamically by placing them inside special wrapper objects called decorators.
+This pattern creates a set of decorator classes that are used to wrap concrete components.
+The decorator classes mirror the type of the components they decorate but add or override behavior.

+In this implementation, the Decorator pattern is used to dynamically add features like bonus content, author's signature, and hardcover to books.

+## Classes Involved
+1. **BookDecorator (Abstract Class)**: This is an abstract decorator class that implements the `BookComponent` interface.
+It serves as a base class for all concrete decorators.
+2. **BonusContentDecorator (Class)**: This is a concrete decorator that adds bonus content to a book.
+3. **SignatureDecorator (Class)**: This is a concrete decorator that adds an author's signature to a book.
+4. **HardcoverDecorator (Class)**: This is a concrete decorator that adds a hardcover to a book.

+## How it works
+The decorator classes wrap around the original book component.
+Each decorator adds its specific feature to the book.
+For example, `BonusContentDecorator` adds bonus content, and `SignatureDecorator` adds an author's signature.
+The decorators can be combined in any order to create various combinations of features for a book.

+## Conclusion
+The Decorator pattern provides a flexible alternative to subclassing for extending functionality.
+In our context, it allows adding features to books without changing the book's core functionality or creating numerous subclasses.

 ## Decorator Pattern:
 The Decorator pattern allows you to add new functionality to an existing object without altering its structure.
 It involves a set of decorator classes that are used to wrap concrete components.
 Decorator classes mirror the type of the components they decorate but add or override behavior.